Prerequisite: prior knowledge of Chinese:

 - gaining more insights into contemporary life in the Chinese-speaking communities.

 On successful completion of the module, students will be able to:

-- To further develop their oral fluency and accuracy in complex language tasks
+- develop oral fluency and accuracy in complex language tasks

-- To understand longer texts on a wide range of subjects in the professional contexts
+- understanding longer texts on a wide range of subjects in the professional context

-- To produce clear and well-structured texts and persuasive essays on topical issues and complex topics
+- produce clear and well-structured texts and persuasive essays on topical issues and complex topics

 - popular culture

 - detached phrases

 - Strategies for understanding gist and specific information

 - Intercultural Awareness, Professionalism, Digital Literacy, Teamwork, Problem-solving, Critical thinking